• Skip to primary navigation

 Topping/decoration: (optional) Add chopped nuts, pistachios, sprinkles, shredded chocolate over the glaze, before it has completely dried.

-• Additional information: See a visual guide on how to make the cookies, freezing, storage, tips and frequently asked questions in the post below
+• Additional information: See a visual guide on how to make the cookies, freezing, storage, tips and frequently asked questions in the post above.

 • Nutrition has been calculated without the filling